 If you’re a second language-speaking agent, expect a higher rate.
-Because TeleTech@Home’s call center agents are employees (not independent contractors), they also receive a 401(k), health and dental plans, paid holidays, and other benefits.
+Because TTEC@Home’s call center agents are employees (not independent contractors), they also receive a 401(k), health and dental plans, paid holidays, and other benefits.

 Similar to LiveOps, NexRep is a middleman that connects big companies with work-from-home virtual receptionists, tech support, virtual sales consultants, beauty consultants, and general customer service representatives.

 As such, positions available at any given time depend largely on the needs of NexRep’s clients.

-Agents can earn somewhere from $10 to $25, depending on the company they work for and the position they perform.
+Agents can earn somewhere from $15 to $25 hourly, depending on the company they work for and the position they perform.

 Inbound call agents earn 100% from commissions without caps.

 Outbound call agents earn $10 per hour plus commissions.

 NexRep prefers people with at least two years of call center experience, or a college degree, but also accepts applicants with basic computer skills and those who pass the job interview.

 The best thing about NexRep is the company gives agents the freedom to set their own schedules.